Mariners vs. Royals Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. will look for his eighth straight game with a hit in this matchup.
-In his last 10 outings he is hitting .415 with three doubles, four home runs, four walks and 10 RBI.
+- Witt Jr. will look for his ninth straight game with a hit in this contest.
+During his last 10 games he is hitting .366 with three doubles, four home runs, four walks and 12 RBI.

 Witt Jr. Recent Games